Local Natives: 2014–2018: Sunlit Youth

-2019-2020: Violet Street and Sour Lemon
+2019–2020: Violet Street and Sour Lemon

 On March 8, 2019, the band announced their fourth studio album, Violet Street, releasing a music video "When Am I Gonna Lose You", which featured actress Kate Mara.
 Violet Street was released on April 26, 2019, and received generally positive reviews, garnering a 7.2 by Pitchfork's Ian Cohen.
-The band have since made guest appearances on numerous television and YouTube music series, performing "When Am I Gonna Lose You" on the likes of Ellen, Jimmy Kimmel Live! and Enmore Audio.
+The band embarked on a world tour and made guest appearances on numerous television and YouTube music series, performing "When Am I Gonna Lose You" on the likes of Ellen, Jimmy Kimmel Live! and Enmore Audio.

 In October 2020, the band released an EP, Sour Lemon, recorded in September 2019 with producer Chris Coady.
 The release was supported by a one-off livestream concert on October 21, 2020, due to the COVID-19 pandemic as well as performances on Ellen and Jimmy Kimmel Live! with Sharon Van Etten.

+2021–present: Time Will Wait for No One, But I'll Wait for You and Ayer's departure

+In November 2021, the band released the covers EP Music from the Pen Gala 1983, which the band recorded for the Apple TV+ series The Shrink Next Door.
+It features covers of songs by Roxy Music, Michael McDonald, 10cc, and Gerry Rafferty.
+The band also starred in an episode of the series as a cover band at the titular Pen Gala.

+On August 14, 2021, as they were halfway through creating their fifth album, the band performed at Greek Theatre in Los Angeles.
+Their first live performance in almost two years due to the COVID-19 pandemic, the band called it "one of the most emotional concerts of our lives".
+It occurred as members were confronting parenthood, isolation, loss, and identity crisis.
+After the performance, the band felt unsure of their future and were "on the verge of a collapse".
+Experiencing their longest separation since they formed, the members were forced to redefine how to work together again.
+They worked toward developing deeper trust and honesty.
+As a result, the band found themselves in a prolific period where they wrote more music than they ever have before.
+Recorded with producers John Congleton, Michael Harris, and Danny Reisch, Time Will Wait for No One was released on July 7, 2023.